Scheduling Policies for AoI Minimization with Timely Throughput Constraints: Introduction

 With the advent of 5G communication networks, the metric of latency plays a vital role in wireless connectivity for addressing the requirements of real-time communications, such as autonomous vehicles, wireless industrial automation, environmental, and health monitoring, to name a few \cite{abd2019role, shreedhar2019age}.
 In real-time communications, information is required to arrive at the destination within a certain period (deadline-constrained) due to stringent requirements in terms of latency, while in other cases, it is required to keep the information at the destination as fresh as possible.
 The notion of packets with deadlines is connected with the \textit{timely-throughput}, that is \textit{the average number of successful packet deliveries before their deadline expiration} \cite{TheoryQoS2009}.
 Information ``freshness" is captured by a new metric called \ac{AoI} \cite{kosta2017age, sun2019age}.
 It was first introduced in \cite{kaulyates2012real}, and it is defined as \textit{the time elapsed since the generation of the status update that was most recently received by a destination}.
 Furthermore, time-sensitive applications with different requirements co-exist in the same network and share the same resources.
 Therefore, it is important to allocate the resources efficiently in order to satisfy the requirements of the heterogeneous traffic.

-In order to \them{enhance} our understanding \them{of} such systems, we consider a system with an \ac{AoI}-oriented user and a user with timely throughput requirements.
+In order to \them{enhance} our understanding \them{of} such systems, we consider a system with an \ac{AoI}-oriented user and a user with timely throughput requirements, which can be considered two of the main categories in time-sensitive networking.
 Our goal is to minimize the average \ac{AoI} while satisfying the timely throughput requirements.
 We consider both time-correlated channel model and \ac{i.i.d} channel model.
 We utilize tools from Lyapunov optimization theory in order to transform the initial \ac{CMDP} problem into a \ac{MDP} problem, and we provide a dynamic programming algorithm that solves the problem optimally.
+Furthermore, we provide a low-complexity algorithm that guarantees that the timely throughput constraints are satisfied.

-Systems with deadlines have been considered almost two decades ago \cite{shakkottai2002scheduling}.
+Wireless systems with packets with deadlines have been considered almost two decades ago \cite{shakkottai2002scheduling}.
 An extensive survey that provides an overview of the mathematical tools that are used in the area of resource control for delay-sensitive networks can be found in \cite{cui2012survey}.
-Recently, there has been a renewed interest in studying the performance of systems with deadline-constrained traffic \cite{you2018resource, ManosWiOpt2017, ElAzzouni2020, tsanikidis2021power,destounis2018scheduling}, especially due to the ongoing automation of traditional manufacturing and industrial practices under the fourth industrial revolution.
+Recently, there has been a renewed interest in studying the performance of systems with deadline-constrained traffic \cite{you2018resource, ManosWiOpt2017, ElAzzouni2020, tsanikidis2021power,destounis2018scheduling,tsanikidis2022randomized}, especially due to the ongoing automation of traditional manufacturing and industrial practices under the fourth industrial revolution.
 Packets with deadlines are connected with the notion of \textit{timely throughput}.
-Timely throughput is first introduced in \cite{TheoryQoS2009}, and it is defined as the average number of the successfully delivered packets before their deadlines expiration.
+Timely throughput is first introduced in \cite{TheoryQoS2009}, and it is defined as the average number of successfully delivered packets before their deadline expiration.
 In \cite{TheoryQoS2009}, the authors propose an algorithm that can satisfy any feasible timely throughput constraint.
-An extensive study is provided in \cite{lashgari2013timely}.
-The authors analyze the fundamental limits for networks with timely throughput constraints.
+An extensive study of the timely throughput of heterogeneous wireless networks is provided in \cite{lashgari2013timely}.